TheIoTLearningInitiative/InternetOfThingsRT/INSTALLATION.md

     sudo ./flashall.sh

+Finished the flashing process, get into de Edison system

+    sudo screen /dev/ttyUSB0 115200

-Finished the flashing process, get into de Edison system ```sudo screen /dev/ttyUSB0 115200``` , hit enter a few times and a log in appears.
+hit enter a few times and a log in appears.
 Default user is *root* with no password.

 Once logged in run ```uname -a```, the name of the Kernel should have been renamed with the RT tags as shown below.